 Here are how RPA is used and some examples of business process automation in HR:

 28. Lead Finder: RPA bots allow HR managers to search for suitable prospects and candidates based on pre-set parameters.
-As soon as the parameters match the prospect’s profile, the bots will automatically receive the data.
+The bots will automatically receive the data when the parameters match the prospect’s profile.

 29. Onboarding employees: The onboarding process requires interviews and documentation.
 Robotic Process Automation allows you to automate these processes for faster processing.